A generalization of operads based on subgraph contractions: (Co)Homology of the little disks contractads

 \subsection{One-dimensional case}

-In this subsection, we describe the homology contractad of the little interval contractad $\D_1$.
+In this subsection, we describe the homology contractad of the little intervals contractad $\D_1$.
 This contractad is a graphical counterpart of the operad $\mathsf{Ass}$ of associative algebras.
 Moreover, we prove that this contractad is Koszul.

 Consider the little intervals contractad $\D_1$.
-By \textbf{Proposition}~\ref{discsconf}, each component of this contractad $\D_1(\Gr) \simeq \Conf_{\Gr}(\mathbb{R}):=\mathbb{R}^n\setminus \B(\Gr)$ is homotopy equivalent to the complement of the real graphic arrangement $\B(\Gr)=\{\{x_v=x_w\}| (v,w)\in E_{\Gr}\}$.
+By Proposition~\ref{discsconf}, each component of this contractad $\D_1(\Gr) \simeq \Conf_{\Gr}(\mathbb{R}):=\mathbb{R}^n\setminus \B(\Gr)$ is homotopy equivalent to the complement of the real graphic arrangement $\B(\Gr)=\{\{x_v=x_w\}| (v,w)\in E_{\Gr}\}$.

 \begin{prop} The homology groups of little intervals contractad $H_{\bullet}(\D_1)$ are concentrated in degree zero.
 Moreover, the dimension of each component is given by the formula where $\mu(\Gr):=\mu_{\parti(\Gr)}(\hat{0},\hat{1})$. \end{prop} \begin{proof} The first assertion of the proposition follows from the general fact that connected components of a complement to a real hyperplane arrangement are contractible.
 Moreover, the number of connected components is uniquely determined by the M\"obius function of the related intersection lattice \cite[Th.~3.11.7]{stanley2011enumerative}